kenichi-shibata/helloawsnode/readme.md

   2. via pip3
 * Docker 17.06.
 * jq
+* or if you are running debian based distros use `./dev install-deb`
 ## Local Development
 * Above Prequisites
 * docker-compose version 1.14.0 or above (should support dockercompose file ver2.1)